mkduong-ai/fairdo/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fado's documentation!
+Welcome to FairDo's documentation!
 ================================

-**Fairness-Agnostic Data Optimization (fado)** is a Python package designed to optimize fairness in datasets.
-It provides robust, fairness-agnostic methods to preprocess data, ensuring machine learning models trained on these datasets deliver high performance while significantly reducing discrimination.
+**Fairness-Agnostic Data Optimization (FairDo)** is a Python package designed to optimize fairness in datasets.
+It provides robust, fairness-agnostic methods to pre-process data, ensuring machine learning models trained on these datasets deliver high performance while significantly reducing discrimination.

 Metrics